pfenninglab/TACIT/README.md

 Dependencies specific to those scripts are listed in the individual directories.
 Models can be found at http://daphne.compbio.cs.cmu.edu/files/ikaplow/TACITSupplement/.

+## Instructions for obtaining predictions from models trained in Kaplow, Lawler, Schaffer, _et al_.:
+1. Go to the UCSC Genome Browser (genome.ucsc.edu).
+2. Under "My Data," select "Track Hubs."
+3. This will take you to the Track Data Hubs pages, which has three tabs.
+Select "Connected Hubs."
+4. Paste in https://cgl.gi.ucsc.edu/data/cactus/241-mammalian-2020v2-hub/hub.txt, and click "Add Hub."
+5. For obtaining the predictions in the future, go to https://genome.ucsc.edu/cgi-bin/hgGateway?genome=Homo_sapiens&hubUrl=https://cgl.gi.ucsc.edu/data/cactus/241-mammalian-2020v2-hub/hub.txt, where the genome= parameter can be replaced with other species.

 ## Contact
 Daniel Schaffer (dschaffe@andrew.cmu.edu)